MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 * Photo layer.
 Displays georeferenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.
 * Node icons.
 Default: on.
 * Keep screen on.
 Default: off.
 * Large node drag area.
 Moving nodes on a device with touch input is problematic since your fingers will obscure the current position on the display.
-Turning this on will provide a large area which can be used for off-centre dragging (selection and other operations still use the normal touch tolerance area).
+Turning this on will provide a large area which can be used for off-center dragging (selection and other operations still use the normal touch tolerance area).
 Default: off.

 #### Advanced preferences

 * Enable split action bar.
 On recent phones the action bar will be split in a top and bottom part, with the bottom bar containing the buttons.
 This typically allows more buttons to be displayed, however does use more of the screen.
-Turning this off will move the buttons to the top bar. note: you need to restart Vespucci for the change to take effect.
+Turning this off will move the buttons to the top bar.
+Note: you need to restart Vespucci for the change to take effect.
 * Always show context menu.
 When turned on every selection process will show the context menu, turned off the menu is displayed only when no unambiguous selection can be determined.
 Default: off (used to be on).
 * Enable light theme.
 On modern devices this is turned on by default.
 While you can enable it for older Android versions the style is likely to be inconsistent.
 * Show statistics.
 Will show some statistics for debugging, not really useful.
 Default: off (used to be on).